John Mannion (American politician): Elections

 Mannion won the 2024 Democratic primary for the U.S. House of Representatives in New York's 22nd congressional district.
 He defeated Sarah Klee Hood and went on to face incumbent Republican Representative Brandon Williams.

+Tenure

+In 2026, he voted for an amendment by Thomas Massie to a State Department appropriations bill to eliminate all regularly appropriated US aid to Israel.